oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Mobile Device Management | Mobile devices will be managed using Intune | Leveraging the capabilities already available in the licensing agreement.
 Intune and Apple Business Manager will be adopted to manage mobile devices.
-Security policies and hardening requirements | Security policies will be enforced on all mobile devices managed by the Agency | Security policies will be configured in line with the ACSC Security Configuration Guide – Apple iOS 14 Devices.
+Security policies and hardening requirements | Security policies will be enforced on all mobile devices managed by the organisation | Security policies will be configured in line with the ACSC Security Configuration Guide – Apple iOS 14 Devices.
-Apple Business Manager Enrollment Token App Delivery | Agency licenced apps purchased under the Volume Purchase Program (VPP) are installed directly to devices, without needing an Apple ID on the device | Configured inline with ACSC iOS hardening guidance, simplifies management and improves user experience with device onboarding.
+Apple Business Manager Enrollment Token App Delivery | Organisation licenced apps purchased under the Volume Purchase Program (VPP) are installed directly to devices, without needing an Apple ID on the device | Configured inline with ACSC iOS hardening guidance, simplifies management and improves user experience with device onboarding.
 Public App Store access | Disabled | Configured inline with ACSC iOS hardening guidance.
 Applications are installed under the VPP.
 Device Features | Configured | Device features configured in line with ACSC hardening guidance.